A visual guide to the Wuhan coronavirus - KTVZ

 A global threat: Confirmed cases around the world

-The virus has spread well beyond mainland China, so far to Hong Kong, Macau, Taiwan, Singapore, South Korea, Thailand, Japan, Vietnam and the United States.
+The virus has spread well beyond mainland China, so far to 13 places including Hong Kong, Macau, Taiwan, Singapore, South Korea, Thailand, Japan, Vietnam, Australia and the United States.

 Airports around the world have increased health screenings and implemented new quarantine procedures as officials race to slow the spread of the virus.